DottoXD/NetManager/README.md

 Built from scratch with Flutter, NetManager plans to respect Material guidelines for user interfaces and possibly blend in with system applications.

 ## Supported platforms
-NetManager currently supports Android 10+ (SDK ver.
-29).
+NetManager currently has stable support for Android 10+ (SDK ver.
+29) and experimental support for Android 9 (SDK ver.
+28).
 Support for older Android versions (Android 7+, SDK ver.
 24) is planned before version 1.0.0. iOS support is currently unplanned due to missing public APIs to reliably retrieve cell data.